manhph2211/Class-Incremental-Template/README.md

 # Introduction

-This project aims to handle the image classification using Class-Incremental Method, FastSAM, and CLIP model :smile:
+This template aims to create a baseline for handling the image classification using Class-Incremental Method.
+It also depends on the requirements and datasets to whether use or not use FastSAM or CLIP models to further improve the performance.

 # Dataset